Jürgen Ovens: Works

 Ovens was appreciated for his portraits and painted Nicolaes Tulp twice, his daughter Margaretha Tulp, her brother Dirk and his wife Anna Burgh.
-He also painted a portrait of the parents of Godert de Ginkell, 1st Earl of Athlone, Comenius, Maarten Tromp, Charles II of England, Colonel John Hutchinson, Adam Olearius, three times Christina of Sweden, Queen Sophie Amalie of Denmark, Jacob Backer, Jacques Specx, Lucia Wijbrants, Dirck Kerckring and twice Giuseppe Francesco Borri, an eye doctor, charlatan and alchemist.
+He also painted a portrait of the parents of Godert de Ginkell, 1st Earl of Athlone, John Amos Comenius, Maarten Tromp, Charles II of England, John Hutchinson, Adam Olearius, three times Christina of Sweden, Queen Sophie Amalie of Denmark, Jacob Backer, Jacques Specx, Lucia Wijbrants, Dirck Kerckring and twice Giuseppe Francesco Borri, an eye doctor, charlatan and alchemist.

 Ovens' best-known work is the Blue Madonna in Schleswig Cathedral.
 A self-portrait may be seen in the Laurentius-Kirche in Tönning.
 Further works by Ovens can be found in the collections of the Schleswig-Holsteinischen Landesmuseums at the Schloss Gottorf.
 He made 45 paintings for the Amalienburg in Gottorf.
 The Earl of Arundel (or his grandmother Aletheia Talbot?) owned seventeen paintings by Ovens, belonging to a collection of 78 paintings which were sold on September 26, 1684 in Amsterdam.
 According to Schmidt there is nothing German in his paintings and he belongs to the Dutch School of painting.